 Organising Learner Participation

-Learner participation can take place through learner participation forums, a school council or a whole school pupil parliament.
-There is no one set structure only the set principle that the body of learners is set up to represent all learners on issues that affect them.
+Learner Participation can take place through learner participation fora, a school council or a whole-school pupil parliament.
+There is no one set structure, only the set principle that the body of learners is set up to represent all learners on issues that affect them.
 To be effective it must be representative of the views of all the learners.
 The least vocal learners must be given opportunities to have a ‘voice’.
 This may be through class circle time, class councils or a suggestions box/book, which may all feed ideas into the learner participation forum.
 There are many ways to reach marginalised groups which you may wish to consider:

 - Fully embed rights and participation into the culture and ethos of the school

-- Look at your participation forums and check who is not represented and invite them to attend a forum meeting
+- Look at your participation forum, check who is not represented, and invite them to attend a forum meeting

 - Promote ways to involve all learners in having a say in their school

-- Regularly change members of forum groups to help get more involved
+- Regularly change members of forum groups to help get more pupils involved

 - Training learners in the skills they need to listen and say what they think